svtsv01/qudit/TUTORIAL.md

 # Tutorial

-This tutorial will provide you a clear guidline on how to use the Qudit Cirq Library, including creating qudits, applying qudit gates, building circuits, and simulating quantum computations with qudits.
+This tutorial provides a guide on how to use the Qudit Cirq Library, including creating qudits, applying qudit gates, building circuits, and simulating quantum computations with qudits.

 ---

 ## Creating Qudits

 Qudits are created using Cirq's `LineQid` class with a specified dimension.
-Here's how you can create a qudit of dimension - 𝑑:
+Here's how you can create a qudit of dimension $d$:

 ```python
 import cirq